UAlberta-EcoCar/Sally-Dashboard/README.md

 # Sally-Dashboard
-Contains code (and maybe) for the Sally dashboard.
+Contains code (and maybe hardware) for the Sally dashboard.